Batched Line Search Strategy for Navigating through Barren Plateaus in Quantum Circuit Training: Evolutionary optimization technique to train quantum circuits

 The method for determining the gradient-free search direction is illustrated schematically in Fig.~\ref{fig:landscape}.
 In each iteration, the search direction $\mathbf{d}$ is established with respect to the randomly selected subset of parameters.
 Subsequently, a line search is conducted over the points of $\boldsymbol{\theta} + t\cdot\mathbf{d}$ with $0 \leq t \leq 1$ to identify the point with the lowest cost function, which serves as the starting point for the next iteration.

-Following the best practices applied in conventional gradient-based optimization methods, we incorporate an (gradient-free) inexact line search into the algorithm by taking a predefined number of equidistant samples from the cost function and selecting the point for the next iteration with the lowest value.
+Following the best practices applied in conventional gradient-based optimization methods, we incorporate an \pr{inexact} line search into the algorithm. \pr{The line search process begins by bracketing a local minimum, as described in Ref.~\cite{1606817}.
+Our algorithm automatically determines the search distance $|\mathbf{d}|$, which establishes the bracketing by providing the starting and ending points of the search interval.
+The algorithm then estimates the minimum by iteratively narrowing down the search interval, following the approach outlined in Ref.~\cite{1606817}.}

 We assert that the described procedure will converge to either a global or local minimum, and this is ensured by two key properties of the algorithm. (i) Firstly, the cost function consistently decreases with each iteration. (ii) Secondly, any local minimum in the landscape is an attracting fixed-point of the optimization process.
 Therefore, like other optimization strategies, the described algorithm might get trapped in a local minimum as well.
 An avenue for significant enhancement could involve executing the optimization with multiple agents and implementing evolutionary selection among them, as detailed in a previous section.
-However, our numerical experiments have indicated that even with a single agent, the described algorithm proves to be quite efficient in training quantum circuits up to sizes accessible on classical simulators, as getting trapped in local minima showed to be highly unlikely.
+However, our numerical experiments have indicated that even with a single agent, the described algorithm proves to be quite efficient in training quantum circuits up to sizes accessible on classical simulators.

+\pr{At this point we also remark two subsequent advantages of our \pr{batched} search direction method compared to the conventional gradient based optimization, which can be also added into the described \prr{optimization} framework.
+Firstly, when the search direction comes from a gradient-based approach (using either first\cite{https://doi.org/10.48550/arxiv.1412.6980,haug2021optimal,PhysRevResearch.2.043246} or second order gradient methods\cite{kelley1999iterative}) the range of the accompanied line search must be determined by an additional hyper-parameter of the model.
+In contrast, the described gradient-free optimization method inherently evaluates the range of the search direction, without introducing further hyper-parameters in the model.
+This intrinsic property \prr{also} makes the optimization process not sensitive to specific parameter configurations which can lead to a vanishing gradient, like in the case of identity-initialization of the circuit to be trained.
+Lastly, the outlined method also prevents the optimization process from over-stepping narrow valleys, which is a common weakness of gradient based approaches.}